newrelic/docs-website/README.md

 If you'd like to get more directly involved, you can edit the docs yourself!
 Here's how:

-1. Every doc page on docs.newrelic.com has an **Edit this page** button.
+1. Every doc page on docs.newrelic.com has an **Edit page** button in the right sidebar and the footer.
 Click it to get started making a change.
 This will take you to GitHub and the source file for that doc page.
 2. Edit the file by clicking on the pencil icon.
 Make your changes, then click **Commit changes**.
 This will automatically create a fork in your GitHub account with the changes.
 3. Finally, follow the prompts to create a pull request and submit your changes for review.
 From there our writers will check out your pull request, comment with any feedback, and merge your change.